elotroalex/chiens/_texts/translation.md

 - Help!
 Help!
 Murder!
 - they killed the sun! the sun is gone! the bulls of Bashan remain, a torch attached to their furious tail ...
 The bulls trample the unfurnished savanna
 - the riders remain too.
-- They hung the sun like a shield at the gates of heaven
+- They hung the sun like a shield on the gates of heaven
 - assassins! murderers!
 - but they get farther away, and I cannot follow them
 - they pursue the poor man! they give him the hunt with loud cries
-- and dogs barking
+- dogs barking
 - their horses are fast
 - they surround the poor man with long fatal circles
 - they tighten their circle like a knot around the exposed neck
-- that's it ... they smell black meat
+- that's it ... they smell Black meat
 - they stop
 - they laugh
 - they smooth out their mustaches
 - they whistle to their sheepish dogs
 - the dogs come running, tongues hanging
-- Ha! two eyes in crime roll in the night
+- Ah! two eyes in crime roll in the night
-- two eyes roll of the night of the fear of the curses of the resignation
+- two eyes roll with the night, with the fear, the curses, the resignation
-- of pride
+- with pride
-- of hatred
+- with hatred
 - Ouch! they whistle, the others whistle
-- they have sicced the dogs
+- they sic the dogs
 - get'im! get'im! they utter their terrible cries
 - full on bite of mastiff of mastiff of mastiff
-- the torches lit under the vaults of the forest.
+- torches lit under the forest vaults.
 It's over, everything is over.
-- {:.i2} No need to make demands; the act of justice is over.
+- {:.i2} No point in filing a claim; justice is over.
-- See, they tore it to shreds.
+- Look, they tore it to shreds.
 To shreds, like a wild pig.

 ---